Crested caracara: Distribution and habitat

 The crested caracara occurs from Tierra del Fuego in southernmost South America to the southern United States, Mexico, and Central America.
 An isolated population occurs on the Falkland Islands.
-It avoids the Andean highlands and dense humid forest, such as the Amazon rainforest, where it is largely restricted to relatively open sections along major rivers.
+It avoids the Andean highlands and dense humid forests, such as the Amazon rainforest, where it is largely restricted to relatively open sections along major rivers.
 Otherwise, it occurs in virtually any open or semi-open habitat and is often found near humans.

 Reports have been made of the crested caracara as far north as San Francisco, California. and, in 2012, near Crescent City, California.
 Some are believed to possibly be living in Nova Scotia, with numerous sightings throughout the 2010s.
 In July 2016 a northern caracara was reported and photographed by numerous people in the upper peninsula of Michigan, just outside of Munising.
 In June 2017, a northern caracara was sighted far north in St. George, New Brunswick, Canada.
 A specimen was photographed in Woodstock, Vermont in March 2020.
 The species has recently become more common in central and north Texas and is generally common in south Texas and south of the US border.
 It can also be found (nesting) in the Southern Caribbean (e.g. Aruba, Curaçao and Bonaire), Mexico, and Central America.

 Florida caracara

-Florida is home to a relict population of northern caracaras that dates to the last glacial period, which ended around 12,500 BP.
+Florida is home to a relict population of northern crested caracaras that dates to the last glacial period, which ended around 12,500 BP.
 At that time, Florida and the rest of the Gulf Coast were covered in an oak savanna.
 As temperatures increased, the savanna between Florida and Texas disappeared.
 Caracaras were able to survive in the prairies of central Florida and the marshes along the St. Johns River.
 Cabbage palmettos are a preferred nesting site, although they also nest in southern live oaks.
 Their historical range on the modern-day Florida peninsula included Okeechobee, Osceola, Highlands, Glades, Polk, Indian River, St. Lucie, Hardee, DeSoto, Brevard, Collier, and Martin counties.
 They are currently most common in DeSoto, Glades, Hendry, Highlands, Okeechobee, and Osceola Counties.
-It has been seen on the East Coast as far as extreme eastern Seminole County, Florida (Lake Harney), where it is now considered a resident, but listed as threatened.
+It has been seen on the East Coast as far as extreme eastern Brevard County, Florida (Viera, Florida), where it is now considered a resident, but listed as threatened.
 In February 2023 a crested caracara was identified in St, Johns County, Florida and documented by The St. Johns County Audubon Society on their social media page.